Modifying an Event Mesh

 2. Select Mesh Manager from the navigation bar.

-4. On the Edit Mesh page, beside the name of each event broker service that you want to remove, click Mesh Actions, and select Remove Service.
+4. On the Edit Event Mesh page, beside the name of each event broker service that you want to remove, click Mesh Actions, and select Remove Service.

 A Traffic Disruption Across the Event Mesh May Occur dialog opens.